 Sandra Lynes Timbrell: Shakespeare’s Globe

-Sandra Lynes Timbrell, Director of Visitor Experience at Shakespeare’s Globe and speaker at our upcoming Customer Engagement Summit, gives insight into her case study and role …
+Sandra Lynes Timbrell, Director of Visitor Experience at Shakespeare’s Globe and speaker at our 2019 Customer Engagement Summit, gives insight into her case study and role …

 Can you provide us with an insight into a ‘day in the life’ of your role?